|

 a predictable farce, because just like many of the supporting

 level.
-In segments, it touches a fascinating female liberation vein that
+In segments, it touches a fascinating female-liberation vein that

-can be both uplifting and maybe give guys a thing or two to think about.
+can be both uplifting and may give guys a thing or two to think about.
+Ruth Patchett is no Nora Helmer, but there are

-too soon.
+that are both funny and clever.
+Unfortunately, the fun dries up too soon.
 Towards the end, the film rests mostly on Streep's

-more a caricature of the blasé romance novelist than it is a
+more a caricature of the blasé romance novelist than a true rendition of a human being.

 |